How to Prepare for a College Alumni Interview

 Give Your Answers Substance, But Don’t Rehearse

 Given the examples above, you can begin to think about how you want to answer interview questions beforehand.
-Think about situations, events, or anecdotes that would answer your interviewer’s question while showing your personality.
+Consider situations, events, or anecdotes that would answer your interviewer’s question while showing your personality.

 However, don’t fall into the trap of rehearsing your answers.
 Sounding like you’re reading a script can make your answers sound robotic and even insincere, and you certainly don’t want to come across that way.
 It's enough to have an idea of what you’ll say in response: you don’t have to flesh out all the specifics before you sit down to interview.